sharma-sahil/personal-blog/_posts/2022-07-13-my-first-blog.markdown

 * In the Github Pages option, there is an option to select `source`.
 In this  we need to select the branch which we will use to publish our site on the Github Pages.
 * Select the `gh-pages` branch name and click `Save`.

-You might wonder that we did not created a new branch named `gh-pages` but still a new branch with this name is available for selection.
+You might wonder that we did not create a new branch named `gh-pages` but still a new branch with this name is available for selection.
 This happened because while configuring the Github Actions we provided the name of the branch which will be used to publish the site on the line number 28 in the `github-pages.yml` file.
 You can choose any branch name in the yml at this line but make sure that same branch name is configured in the Github Pages settings also.

 After this step your site will be published on the internet and can be accessed using the link `https://grumpyCat.github.io`.
 Here `grumpyCat` is your unique github username.
 This link will also be visible in the Github Pages Settings if everything is configured correctly.

 Now coming to the part why we named our repository in a specific way.
 If a user have multiple github repositories, then all of them can be published using Github Pages.
-But the link to access those published sites would be different. e.g. if you had created a repository with name `my-first-blog`, then the site published on the internet with Github Pages from this repository will be available at the link `https://grumpyCat.github.io/my-first-blog`
+But the link to access those published sites would be different. e.g. if you had created a repository with name `my-first-blog`, then the site published on the internet with Github Pages from this repository will be available at the link `https://grumpyCat.github.io/my-first-blog`.
+The name of the repository will appear in the URL.
+But if the repository is created with github username, then the public URL will be `https://<username>.github.io` only.

 To read more about this please refer to the official docs of Github Pages available at [Github Pages Docs][github-pages-docs]